-ADDITIONAL 2023 SSP STUDENT COMPETITION INFORMATION
+ADDITIONAL 2024 SSP STUDENT COMPETITION INFORMATION

-The following are additional details concerning the 2023 Competition.
+The following are additional details concerning the 2024 Competition.

-- 1. This will be the first year of an annual competition open to further intensification of research and development for teams that wish to join the second track through to 2025. - 2.
+- 1. This will be the third year of an annual competition open to further intensification of research and development for teams that wish to join the second track as it develops through to 2025. - 2.
 The purpose of the competition is to engender new, meaningful and credible student research projects in the broad field of Space Solar Power, and to support the presentation of the best of the various projects in an international forum including explicit recognition of the best research with a formal prize.
-Each team will then be able to learn from the experience and the community contact during each annual event to improve on and develop their ideas and research in each succeeding year. - 3.
-The International Space Solar Power Student Competition Prize for 2023 will have four parts: (a) reimbursed travel3 and registration support for selected semi-finalist teams to attend the annual ISDC (see below); (b) a formal certificate of recognition for selected semi-finalist teams (as a team, and for each team member, including the faculty advisor); (c) reimbursed travel and registration support for up to three selected finalist teams to attend the annual IAC SSP Symposium (see below); (d) a formal certificate for the selected winning team(s).
+Each team will then be able to learn from the experience and the community contact during each annual event to improve on and develop their ideas and research in each succeeding year.
+Teams are strongly encouraged to review and seek out advice to protect any IP they intend to retain prior to submission or presentation as the rules on IP protection are complex and have different entry processes for each national jurisdiction.
+SPACE Canada is not responsible for the protection of any team IP at any stage of the contests. - 3.
+The International Space Solar Power Student Competition Prize for 2024 will have four parts: (a) reimbursed travel and registration support for selected semi-finalist teams to attend the annual ISDC (see below); (b) a formal certificate of recognition for selected semi-finalist teams (as a team, and for each team member, including the faculty advisor); (c) reimbursed travel and registration support for up to three selected finalist teams to attend the annual IAC SSP Symposium (see below); (d) a formal certificate for the selected winning team(s) for the Mark Hopkins Award. - 4.
+The competition is open to participation by faculty-coached, student-implemented project team, including a faculty advisor, not fewer than two undergraduate students and potentially one or more graduate students from any accredited international

-3 Funding support provided by Competition will be provided in the form of reimbursement of expenses incurred by a selected and previously-approved team at each stage of the competition; it may be used for (1) airfare, (2) ground transportation, (3) lodging, and (4) meeting registration fees, up to a determined maximum based upon participation levels as well as location of participants.
+Funding support provided by Competition will be provided in the form of reimbursement of expenses incurred by a selected and previously-approved team at each stage of the competition; it may be used for (1) airfare, (2) ground transportation, (3) lodging, and (4) meeting registration fees, up to a determined maximum based upon participation levels as well as location of participants.
 Funds may not be used for reimbursement of food or related expenses.